All Episodes

 He looks ridiculous.

-He's so cool he's unknowable.
+He's so cool, he's unknowable.

-He looks, he's in the James Bond getup there, he's in black tie in a tuxedo leaning coolly against the wall.
+He's in black tie and a tuxedo, leaning coolly against the wall.

-Uh and uh you think that um uh you know uh Blofeld has just said to him, uh, I'm afraid you're going rather tiresome, Mr. Obama, and uh and and uh James Bond Obama is just about to do something incredibly cool and take out Blofeld and dispatch him, and that'll be the end of the movie.
+And James Bond Obama is just about to do something incredibly cool and take out Blofeld and dispatch him, and that'll be the end of the movie.

-Again, it's uh that's the lamest thing too.
+Again, that's the lamest thing, too.

-When you go and see a really lame lounge act, uh they always take the bow tie off two-thirds uh of the way into the act to say, Wow, I'm really working hard here, I'm really working up a sweat here, I've taken my tie off.
+When you go and see a really lame lounge act, they always take the bow tie off two-thirds of the way into the act to say, wow, I'm really working hard here.

 These guys are amateurs.